Pandya-095/kelompok-tiga-/README.md

 The program displays:

-- The result of each guess
+- The starting time
-- Hints or feedback
-- The number of remaining attempts
+- The ending time
+- The calculated duration in hours and minutes
-- The final game status (win/loss)
+- The result of the calculation
+- An option to perform another calculation

 ---